ebi-gene-expression-group/atlas_annotations_ensembl/README.md

 Before running the entry point script it is important to set environmental variables as prerequisite.
 ```
 ## prerequisites - export environmental variables
 ## Note : These paths are used for testing purpose.
-While in production we need these output files to be dumped in traditional $ATLAS_PROD/bioentity_properties/annotations
+While in production, we need these output files to be dumped in traditional $ATLAS_PROD/bioentity_properties/annotations
 export ENSEMBL_JSON_PATH=/hps/nobackup2/production/ensembl/ensprod/search_dumps/release-101b/vertebrates/json (pilot file path provided by Mark from Ensembl for testing)
-export OUTPUT_TSV_PATH=/ebi/microarray/home/suhaib/json_Ensembl/annotations
+export ANNOTATIONS_PATH=/ebi/microarray/home/suhaib/json_Ensembl/annotations
 export LOG_PATH=/ebi/microarray/home/suhaib/json_Ensembl/logs
 ```
-The truncated test output TSV file for human `test/homo_sapiens.ensgene.tsv`  For all other species that are defined in `./annsrcs/ensembl` can found in below directory
+The truncated test output TSV file for human is in `test/homo_sapiens.ensgene.tsv`.
+For all other species that are defined in `./annsrcs/ensembl`, annotations can be found in this directory:

 ```
-cd /ebi/microarray/home/suhaib/json_Ensembl/annotations
+/ebi/microarray/home/suhaib/json_Ensembl/annotations
 ```

-### Make two column TSV gene attribute files used decoration
+### Make two column TSV gene attributes file used for decoration

 #### Entry points